Draft information only - not edited

 This situation illustrates a disregard for protocol on the part of Telstra and the individuals overseeing the various COT arbitrations.
 The processes involved were conducted in a manner likened to a Kangaroo Court.

 As a result, we may be left in the dark about the sheer volume of Australian wheat that found its way into the hands of the Vietcong guerrilla forces, who marched through the jungles of North Vietnam to slaughter and maim as many Australian, New Zealand, and USA troops as possible.
-The remaining details of my Telstra story, which intertwine with these grave concerns, can be explored more deeply by clicking on Chapter 7-Vietnam Vietcong.
+The remaining details of my Telstra story, which intertwine with these grave concerns, can be explored more deeply by clicking Chapter 7-Vietnam Vietcong.